arista-rockies/Workshops/Campus/2026_Campus_Workshop/A-03/2026_Campus_A-03_Wired_Lab_Guide.md

 ![Expand New VLAN](images/expand-new-vlan.png)

-9. Createing a new VLAN
+9. Creating a new VLAN
      * For the purpose of this lab we will create an L2 VLAN.
 Select **L2 Only**
      * Add a **name** for your VLAN with **no spaces**